staabm/staabm.github.io/_posts/2024-11-26-phpstan-mixed-types.md

 Similar improvements landed for the `printf()` family of functions, see [PHPStan sprintf/sscanf type inference](https://staabm.github.io/2022/06/23/phpstan-sprintf-sscanf-inference.html).

-Last but not least a PHPStan extension named `phpstan-dba` was created which introspects the database schema to implement a type inference for the database access layer via SQL abstract syntax tree.
+Last but not least a PHPStan extension named `phpstan-dba` was created which introspects the database schema to implement type inference for the database access layer via SQL abstract syntax tree.
 This is covered by a [series of blog posts](https://staabm.github.io/archive.html#phpstan-dba).